AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/view-scenario-execution-history.md

 1. Click the **History** tab near the upper-left corner of the page
 1. (Optional) For detailed information about a selected scenario run, including which bundles were processed, click the **Details** link.

-   For more information on processing bundles, see [Scenario execution flow](../../workfront-fusion/scenarios/scenario-execution-flow.md).
+   For more information on processing bundles, see [Scenario execution flow in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-flow.md).

    >[!NOTE]
    >